 I used 'Houston, we have a problem…' on the launch of Network Rail's Senior Leader Programme.
 It was stimulating, fun, entertaining, demanding, challenging, engaging and they succeeded in delivering an excellent product.
 The participants really enjoyed it and the review was simply amazing.
 So thank you very much for your tremendous help and support in coaching me through the process and reassuring me that it was the perfect exercise for these senior leaders.
 Well you were right again, so a big thank you.

 'Houston, we have a problem...' is a real winner!
 Very positive feedback from participants about the way the activity related to work.

 Ted Hall, Director, TBT Associates

 Very effective learning on teamwork and communication skills.
 No single team can achieve the objective - it has to be a joint solution.
-Another very powerful Northgate activity ('Houston, we have a problem...').
+'Houston, we have a problem...' is another very powerful Northgate activity.

 Patrick Harlington, ANSA Business Development

 We have now used 'Houston, we have a problem...' in 4 different countries and the messages delivered translate well and are relevant to different cultures.
 Wherever we have delivered this module it has been received well and the feedback has always been that it was fun and interesting.

 Jonathan Aylwin, C2C Program Manager (Global Industrial), TE Connectivity